 When it comes to installing hardwood floors, due to the cost of the materials, many homeowners may be better off trusting their installation to a professional.
 Installing hardwood flooring is not a weekend project and the tools required to complete the job are quite numerous.

 Cleaning and maintaining hardwood flooring is not as easy as many would have you believe.
 Some chemicals can badly damage hardwood and of course, too much water on the surface will also wreak havoc.
 If you want your hardwood (and your investment) to last for years, use only a specially-designed maintenance product, like the one available from BonaKemi.
 Cleaning and maintaining your hardwood flooring with the right product is essential because if you use too much water or acidic chemicals, you will need to refinish the flooring sooner than expected.

 Refinishing hardwood floors is a time-consuming, labor-intensive job.
 Careful attention must be made as sanding one area too long can create shallow spots that are irreparable.
 Here are a few tips for making the process a little easier:

-- Check the floor for any nails, tacks or staples that may have popped up.
+2. Check the floor for any nails, tacks, or staples that may have popped up.
 If you find any, hammer them back down.

-- Run the sander WITH the wood’s grain, NOT against it.
+5. Run the sander WITH the wood’s grain, NOT across it.

-- Start sanding with the highest grit sandpaper (36 grit) and with each pass, increase the grit, from 36 to 60 to 80 and then finally to 100 grit.
+8. Start sanding with the highest grit sandpaper (36 grit) and with each pass, increase the grit, from 36 to 60 to 80 and then finally to 100 or even as fine as 120 grit.

-- Clean the floor thoroughly before applying stain or polyurethane finish.
+9. Clean the floor thoroughly before applying stain and/or polyurethane finish.